 From: 7 Startup Engineering Metrics Every Investor Should Track→A quick screening checklist: (1) Is commit velocity change positive and above 50%?
 (2) Has contributor count grown recently?
 (3) Are there new repos in the last 30 days?
 (4) Is the activity product-related, not just docs or CI/CD?
 (5) Does the tech stack match the company's pitch?
 If a startup passes all five checks, it deserves a deeper look.
 If it fails the first two, the engineering signal is not there.
 VC Deal Flow Signal automates checks 1-4 across 20 sectors weekly.

 From: 7 Startup Engineering Metrics Every Investor Should Track→Engineering acceleration measures the rate of change in a startup's engineering output relative to its own historical baseline.
-It is calculated as the percentage change in 14-day commit velocity versus the prior period.
+It is calculated as the percentage change in 14-day GitHub commit velocity versus the prior period.
 A +100% acceleration means the team doubled its commit rate.
+The metric is computed per startup, not across the population, which means a small team and a large team are measured against their own historical pace rather than each other.

 From: What Is Engineering Acceleration?
 The Metric VCs Are Starting to Track→Engineering acceleration is a leading indicator of startup momentum.
-When a team accelerates its engineering output, the cause is usually post-fundraise scaling, product-market fit iteration, or launch preparation — all of which precede the public signals (press coverage, Crunchbase entries) that most investors rely on.
+When a team accelerates its engineering output, the cause is usually post-fundraise scaling, product-market fit iteration, or launch preparation — all of which precede the public signals (press coverage, Crunchbase entries, hiring announcements) that most investors rely on.
+Catching the change at the GitHub layer typically gives investors a 3 to 6 week lead time over the press cycle.

 From: What Is Engineering Acceleration?
-The Metric VCs Are Starting to Track→DORA metrics (deployment frequency, lead time, change failure rate) measure engineering process quality — how well a team ships.
-Engineering acceleration measures output momentum — whether they are speeding up.
-DORA requires internal CI/CD access; acceleration can be measured from public GitHub data, making it useful as an external investment signal.
+The Metric VCs Are Starting to Track→DORA metrics (deployment frequency, lead time for changes, change failure rate, time to restore) measure engineering process quality — how reliably a team ships.
+Engineering acceleration measures output momentum — whether the team is speeding up.
+DORA requires internal CI/CD access; acceleration is computed from public GitHub data, making it useful as an external investment signal.
+The two are complementary: DORA helps engineering managers; acceleration helps investors source.

 From: What Is Engineering Acceleration?
 The Metric VCs Are Starting to Track→Commit velocity is the total number of commits to a startup's most active public GitHub repository over a rolling 14-day window.
 It measures the raw volume of engineering output.